 For a student to be considered for admission to the Honors Program in Neuroscience, he or she must meet the general College requirements for admission to such programs.
 In addition to the general requirements, a student must complete an additional two credit hours of independent study credit beyond that required by the major (a total of four hours).
 In collaboration with the supervising faculty member, the student must prepare a written summary of their project in the form of a Journal of Neuroscience article that will be archived by the Neuroscience Program.
-Finally, students must present their work at the Centenary College Student Research Forum 240.
-INTRODUCTION TO NEUROSCIENCE 317.
-SENSATION AND PERCEPTION4 Prerequisite: BIOL 101.
+Finally, students must present their work at the Centenary College Student Research Forum.

+Prerequisite: BIOL 101 and BIOL 202 or BIOL 204.
+The fundamental principles and current problems of modern nervous system studies will be introduced.
+Topics include neural signaling, sensation, movement and the neural basis of cognition.
+The laboratory will reinforce lecture material and provide practical experience with both classical and modern methods in neuroscience.
+Spring.
+(Same as BIOL 240, PSY 240) This course includes topics, such as, bending, tension, compression, torsion, centroids, shearing, stresses, modulus of elasticity and moments of inertia; laboratory activities will introduce various computer software analysis and graphing techniques relevant to the field, as well as, experimental applications of various topics covered in lecture.

+317. SENSATION AND PERCEPTION4

+Prerequisite: BIOL 101.
 A focused study of sensory systems utilized by humans and other animal species.
 This course will examine how the structure and function of various sensory systems produce the perceptual representation of the world.
 Spring of even years.
-(Same as BIOL 317, PSY 317) 395, 396.
-SELECTED TOPICS4 Prerequisite: NEUR 240; other prerequisites depend upon topic.
-A detailed study of an area of neuroscience not covered in current offerings Some topics offered are Neurological Diseases and Disorders, and Neuroethology.
-This course may be repeated for credit for different topics On demand.
-410S.
-ADVANCED NEUROSCIENCE Prerequisite: NEUR 240.
+(Same as BIOL 317, PSY 317)

+Prerequisite: NEUR 240; other prerequisites depend upon topic.
+A detailed study of an area of neuroscience not covered in current offerings.
+Some topics offered are Neurological Diseases and Disorders, and Neuroethology.
+This course may be repeated for credit for different topics.
+On demand.

+Prerequisite: NEUR 240.
 In-depth exploration of the issues surveyed in NEUR 240.
 The laboratory will help students conduct a research project in neuroscience.
 Spring of odd years.
+(Same as BIOL 410S, PSY 410S)

+Prerequisites: PHYS 105 and corequisite MATH 303.
+A general treatment of physical optics including theory of waves; interference, diffraction, polarization; Fourier optics; quantum aspects of light; and applications to lasers and spectroscopy

-(Same as BIOL 410S, PSY 410S) 491-498.
-INDEPENDENT STUDY IN NEUROSCIENCE Prerequisites: Twenty hours from courses listed in items 1-3 of the major requirements in neuroscience.
-Each candidate must submit a writter proposal for approval in advance of his/her intention to register for this type of study.
+Prerequisites: Twenty hours from courses listed in items 1-3 of the major requirements in neuroscience.
+Each candidate must submit a written proposal for approval in advance of his/her intention to register for this type of study.
 Research on a selected neuroscience topic.
 The results of the research will be presented orally at the Centenary College Student Research Forum or another approved public forum.
 On demand.